YuriZaliznyak/Coursera-Getting-Cleaning-Data-Course-Project/README.md

 installed in your R interpreter.
 As a result or run, a file "tidy_data.txt" containing tidy dataset with the average of each variable for each activity and each subject will appear in the current directory.

+Detailed description of variables and calls in run_analysis.R is placed into codebook.md file located in this repository.